SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The default value is for no radiation.
   If `radiation_type` is set to an existing algorithm,radiation loss is performed out of the particle pusher.
-  Smilei has the following solvers implemented:
+  :program:`Smilei` has the following radiation models implemented:
   * none: no radiation
-  * Monte-Carlo: Monte-Carlo algorithm
+  * Landau-Lifshitz: Landau-Lifshitz radiaiton model approximated for high gamma factors
-  * continuous: Continuous algorithm with quantum correction
+  * corrected-Landau-Lifshitz: Landau-Lifshitz radiation model with quantum correction
+  * Niel: Stochastic radiation model of Niel et al.
+  * Monte-Carlo: Monte-Carlo radiation model

 ----